moliver28/research-handbook/content/handbook/marketing/digital-experience/website/_index.md

 ## Scope

-The GitLab marketing site, or simply the "GitLab Website" refers to all of the content on `` and the contents of `sites/uncategorized` in the www-gitlab-com rexcept for:
+The GitLab marketing site, or simply the "GitLab Website" refers to all of the content on `about.gitlab.com` and the contents of `sites/uncategorized` in the www-gitlab-com except for:

 - The Docs: `docs.gitlab.com`
 - The GitLab.com product: `gitlab.com`